AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.8 LR Refined_Post must be on the body or body stub of a subprogram whose spec is on the visible part of a package.
+      :Trace Unit: FE 7.2.8 LR Refined_Post must be on the body or body stub of a subprogram whose spec is on the visible part of a package.